sourcedelica/unix-cb/README.md

 I put the code up on GitHub for sentimental reasons.
 I would have put up all of the code for Skynet but unfortunately it appears to be lost forever...

 ## Contributors
 - Gary Grossman got the code in shape so it would compile cleanly with modern compilers and lexers.
-He also got the build system whipped into shape with Autoconf and Travis, got Dorky chat working, put a Node.js telnet/login server in front of CB, storing the user records in Redis.
+He also got the build system whipped into shape with Autoconf and Travis, got Dorky chat working, put a Node.js telnet/login server in front of CB, and added multiple user record storage options.
+Thanks Gary!

-## To Do
-- Get it ready to run on sourcedelica.com.
-    - Add an embedded DB to store user/passwords persistently.

 ## Installation
 Make sure you have the flex library installed.
 For example, `yum install flex`.
 You will also need autoconf and automake.